pieroxy/conkw/doc/GRABBER_HTTPS_CERT.md

 * You want a way to make sure your Let's Encrypt certs auto-renewal scripts work.

 ## Configuration
 The configuration property is `names`.
 It contains a comma separated list of domain names.
+Additionally, it can contain a colon and a port number for those services that do not listen on the port 443.

+For example: `"names":"apple.com,google.com:443,microsoft.com"`

 As this is a `TimeThrottledGrabber`, you can define `ttl` and `errorTtl`.
 [See here for more details](CONFIGURE.md).
 The default ttl is 3 hours.